scade-platform/swift-android-site/content/Blog/Blog.md

 # SCADE Applogic 6.1.1 Released
 July 14 , 2025

-We released our latest version of SCADE Applogic including support for Swift 6.1!
+We released our latest version of SCADE Applogic!

+1. Full support for the latest Swift 6.1 – bringing all the newest language features seamlessly into your projects.
+2. Release of Swift4j version 6.1.1 – making it easier than ever to combine Swift with Java.
+3. Improved stability – for smoother and more reliable cross-platform development.
+4. New plugin version 1.1.1 – updated for better integration and an even simpler workflow.